What Is Flood Insurance?

 Yes, any floor below ground level can be insured.
 The policy will basically cover appliances and the structure.
 If you have a finished basement however, the walls and other “finishing” such as personal property will not be covered.

-See the link above for a very detailed explanation.
+See the link above for a very detailed explanation of coverage.

 Can I buy flood insurance if my home has been flooded before?